 So say the Trad Dads, who with evangelical fervor incessantly preach their gospel of fecundity in hopes of converting wayward young men to the narrow path of suburban contentment.

 While these attempts are usually well-intentioned, as the Trad Dads in question are frequently simply trying to address the obvious deficiencies and pathologies of our modern society, too often they come off as sad try hards in their sloppy attempts to do so.
-I may be touching a third rail here in stating this, but in my experience with evangelical trad dads (which is considerable), the person it seems they are most seeking to convince the most about the desirability of their lifestyle is usually themselves.
+I may be touching a third rail here in stating this, but in my experience with evangelical trad dads (which is considerable), the person it seems they are most seeking to convince about the desirability of their lifestyle is usually themselves.

 Now to be fair, I should make a major distinction at the outset here.
 There are generally two types of Trad Dads, the "good" ones and the "bad" ones.